 Born in 1905 in Texas, Jack Teagarden developed a seemingly effortless, lyrical style and arguably remains the most famous pre-bebop trombonist in jazz history – as well as a notable vocalist from the period.

-The early part of his musical career was spent as an in-demand sideman to some of the greats of the day, including Louis Armstrong, Benny Goodman & Glenn Miller.
 He recorded more than 1,000 tracks for legendary labels including Columbia, Decca and Capitol and can be heard on some of the biggest songs of the era, such as Basin Street Blues, Stars Fell on Alabama, Jeepers Creepers and Pennies From Heaven (to name just 4…)

 A hit with fans, musicians & press alike, jazz critic Martin Williams wrote at the time, that “his creative instinct is unerring, rhythmically and harmonically, and is creatively superb.”